cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 ## Training

 The *script train.py* trains U-Net on Brats 2015 dataset either with Segmentation ground Truth or tv smoothed data.
 It should be pre-trained with tv flow Data.
 But can also be trained from scratch.
-Both scripts require the dataset in PNG format.
-MHA format is also possible but not recommended because it could not be loaded with the TensorFlow data pipeline.
+The script requires the dataset in PNG format.
+See section *Provide Data*.

 ### Arguments